gbif/data-blog/content/post/2023-01-18-senegalia-clustering-in-brazil/index.en.md

   options: ''
 ---

-**Senegalia blog**

 In 2020 GBIF released a news item "[New data-clustering feature aims to improve data quality and reveal cross-dataset connections](https://www.gbif.org/news/4U1dz8LygQvqIywiRIRpAU/new-data-clustering-feature-aims-to-improve-data-quality-and-reveal-cross-dataset-connections)."
 Basically, we run an algorithm across datasets shared with GBIF to search for similarities in occurrences data fields such as location, identifiers and dates.
 Please read this [blog](https://data-blog.gbif.org/post/clustering-occurrences/) by Marie Grosjean and Tim Robertson for more details on how it works.
 In general, we can identify linkages between specimens, DNA sequences and literature citations.

 <!--more-->

-As a botanist I see the clustering as an opportunity to investigate patterns of sharing duplicate collections.
+As a botanist I see the [GBIF related records feature](https://www.gbif.org/occurrence/1056006536/cluster) as an opportunity to investigate patterns of sharing duplicates collections.
 It is common for plant collectors, like I did before joining GBIF, to collect multiple specimens from large plants, like trees, and to share them broadly.
 For example, if a collection expedition includes two botanists from different institutions, each may keep a "duplicate."
 It is also expected that the collectors send a duplicate(s) to local herbaria in the region where it was collected and send a duplicates to a major institution(s) in North America or Europe.

 Then what happens?
 These specimens then take a life on of their own.
 Some are databased and shared with GBIF and some specimens are imaged and others sequenced.
 Unfortunately, some herbaria don't have resources to digitize so information isn't digitally accessible.
 Of course, it is best to track these data digitally from collection onwards, but we can retroactively put these data together.